 Editor’s Note: This news story is part of SearchSecurity.com's "Eye On" series that brings together various perspectives on security topics throughout the year from SearchSecurity and its sister sites.
 In the month of May the series examines virtualization security.

-When customers began virtualizing their servers in record numbers, some solution providers expected sales of
+When customers began virtualizing their servers in record numbers, some solution providers expected sales of virtualization security products and services would grow apace.
+But industry observers say that hasn’t happened just yet.

 Virtualization is widely implemented